AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 1. Use the type signature of the record expression, if it exists and is a `TyConApp`.

+TODO it would be nice if we could enforce in the types that ambiguous fields occur only in record updates, and only between the renamer and the typechecker.
+However, this would require yet more refactoring.

 ## Deprecated field names